visforvali/eng201-oer/_pages/assignments.md

 The research hypothesis is the hardest, most important part of your paper, so don't feel down if you struggle with it.
 It's also normal for your hypothesis to change as you keep drafting and researching, so don't worry if you end up somewhere different than where you started later in the semester!

-### Phase 2: Conducting Secondary and Primary Research
+### Unit 2: Conducting Secondary and Primary Research

 **Length**: ~1000-1200 words minimum

-Phase 2 has one section, titled *Literature Review.* You'll add this section to your Phase 1 draft, right after *Research Introduction.*
+Unit 2 has one section, titled *Literature Review.* You'll add this section to your cumulative draft, right after *Research Introduction.*

 The qualitative research project asks you to complete two forms of research: primary (interviews or blog/vlog analysis) and secondary (literature review).
-You'll use the annotated bibliographies you developed from conducting preliminary research in Phase 1 to develop your literature review for Phase 2.
-While completing secondary research, you'll also conduct three interviews or review three blogs/vlogs, using the interview questions you developed in Phase 1.
+You'll use the annotated bibliographies you developed from conducting preliminary research in Unit 1 to develop your literature review for Unit 2.
+While completing secondary research, you'll also conduct three interviews or review three blogs/vlogs, using the interview questions you developed in Unit 1.

 Literature reviews require writers to explore the existing scholarship that has been completed relative to their research question/topic.
 Rather than using the literature as support for an argument (like in the "reports" you might be used to writing), students will work to summarize and synthesize the research conducted by writers and scholars related to their area of study.